ibconcept/Reecit/others/prd.md

-# Risiti - Product Requirements Document
+# reecit - Product Requirements Document

 ## Purpose
-The purpose of Risiti is to provide a digital solution for managing receipts, invoices, reports, and quotations.
+The purpose of reecit is to provide a digital solution for managing receipts, invoices, reports, and quotations.
 It aims to reduce paper usage and streamline the receipt management process.

 ## Target Audience
 - Small businesses